Facts that every parent of a child with Down Syndrome should know

 Features of Down Syndrome

-The features of Down Syndrome can range from mild to severe.
+The features of Down Syndrome can range in a spectrum from mild to severe.
 Mental and physical development are often slower in the Down Syndrome individual.
-Intellectual acumen, conceptual and practical skills, social and adaptive behaviors can be limited in the Down Syndrome individual.
-With these limitations can bring the diagnosis of mild, moderate or severe Mental Retardation.
 Delayed language development, slow motor skills development and low IQs are often present in Down Syndrome.
+Intellectual acumen, conceptual and practical skills, social and adaptive behaviors can all be limited in the Down Syndrome individual.
+With these limitations can come the diagnosis of mild, moderate or severe Mental Retardation.

 Common physical features of Down Syndrome are; Poor muscle tone (hypotonia) and loose ligaments; Small hands and feet with deep creases in the palm of the hand; Short neck, flat face and an upward slant to the eyes (craniofacial dysmorphism); Abnormally shaped ears and white spots in the iris of the eye (Brushfield Spots); skin depigmentation, protruding tongue at birth and limb anomalies.